dfrtz/huereka/SETUP.md

 **CAUTION: Improper use of 'dd' can overwrite any partition on your system.
 Do not proceed with any commands without absolute certainty they are targeting the correct partition.**

+In order to install the Raspberry Pi OS you will need a separate computer from the Raspberry Pi itself.
+The following procedure outlines installing the image from a Linux based OS.

 1. List the current devices and their mount points:
     ```
     lsblk
     ```

-2. Insert the SD card into the SD card slot, or an external adapter.
+2. Insert the SD card into an SD card slot, or an external adapter.

 3. Check for the new device and location (/dev/sdX):
     ```